finos/common-domain-model/documentation/source/product-model.rst

 .. code-block:: Haskell

- type Quantity extends QuantitySchedule: condition AmountOnlyExists:
+ type NonNegativeQuantitySchedule extends QuantitySchedule:

+   condition NonNegativeQuantity_amount:
-     amount exists and step is absent
+     if amount exists then amount >= 0.0 and if step exists then step -> stepValue all >= 0.0

-The two inherited attributes of ``amount`` and ``unitOfAmount`` are sufficient to define a quantity, in most cases.
-The additional multiplier attributes that are distinct for the ``Quantity`` data type can further qualify the ``amount`` with a multiplier, as needed for listed contracts or other purposes, as shown in the example below:
+The inherited attributes of ``amount``, ``step`` (in case the quantity is provided as a schedule) and ``unitOfAmount`` are sufficient to define a quantity, in most cases.

+The additional attributes that are provided for the ``QuantitySchedule`` data type allow to further qualify the ``amount`` with a multiplier.
+This is needed for listed contracts or other purposes, as shown below.
+In this example, the trade involves the purchase or sale of 200 contracts of the WTI Crude Oil futures contract on the CME.
+Each contract represents 1,000 barrels, therefore the total quantity of the trade is for 200,000 barrels.

 .. code-block:: Javascript